Highlights. U.S. online grocery shoppers number 138.3 million as of 2024.

-- 28% of American adults grocery shop online at least once per month.
+- 19.5% of American consumers grocery shop online at least once per month.

 Online Grocery Shopper Statistics